groaq/cyclistic-case-study/README.md

 I want to get rid of all results like this, but instead of manually scanning through thousands of records to remove each outlier, I use Excel's IF function to to test for a specific condition.

 ![length_check](images/length_check_function.png)

 I settle on marking rows that have a ride duration over 12 hours as "Too Long".
-While it is possible to have a legitimate ride last more than or equal to 12 hours, I recognize that a vast majority of the other records exceeding this time will be errors; whether it be from Cyclistic's hardware or from human error not docking the rideable properly when finished.
+While it is possible to have a legitimate ride last more than 12 hours, I recognize that a vast majority of the other records exceeding this time will be errors; whether it be from Cyclistic's hardware or from human error not docking the rideable properly when finished.

 Now that the rows exceeding 12 hours have been marked as "Too Long" I can filter by just the rows matching that result and delete them in one chunk.
 ![check_result](images/length_check_result.png)